ulisesrc/yavol/README.md

 - - -
 ## 3. Acknowledgements and Thanks
 I would like to thank to my wife for tolerance an patience for my little projects.
-Also my thanks goes to all people who helped to overcome the learning curve.
+Also my thanks goes to all people who helped me to overcome the learning curve.
 I don't know them, but google found them on StackExchange :)
 Hope I will find some other people here who would like to contribute to make this small utility even better.